bgribble/silentway/README.md

 of a Pure Data external implementing the multiplexing: https://github.com/expertsleepersltd/externals

-Based on the algorithms in that code, I'm implmenting a standalone JACK client to sit between your signal-generating software and the audio interface that's connected to the Expert Sleepers device(s).
+Based on the algorithms in that code, I'm implementing a standalone JACK client to sit between your signal-generating software and the audio interface that's connected to the Expert Sleepers device(s).